 Dog poop should be light or dark brown – any other colour could be a cause for concern.
-The colour of your dog’s poop is a great indicator, so make sure to give it a second glance from time to time.
+The colour of your dog’s poop is a great indicator, so make sure to give it a second glance from time to time

 It’s important to keep a watchful eye and identify anything unusual or irregular.
 But as long as their stool is the right colour, maintains its shape, consistency and size, then it’s likely everything is okay.
 They’re probably just having one of those days.